-- 1. Online authenticating the Subject at SWAMID Identity Assurance Level 3 Profile, or higher, using an Identity Provider compliant with SWAMID Identity Assurance Profiles: - 2.
-Online authenticating the Subject at Swedish E-identification Level of Assurance 3, or higher, using an Identity Provider compliant with the Swedish E-identification System; - 3.
-Online authenticating the Subject at eIDAS regulation (EU) No 910/2014 amended by 2024/1183 assurance level substantial, or higher, using an Identity Provider or a European Digital Identity Wallet compliant with the eIDAS EU regulation; - 4.
-In-person visit at a service desk in combination with identity proofing with approved forms of identification documents, as defined by the Swedish police for issuance of the Swedish passport or authenticating the Subject using method 2 above; - 5.
-In-person visit at a service desk in combination with identity proofing with an international a non-Swedish passport fulfilling ICAO Doc 9303 or an a non-Swedish EU/EES national identity card fulfilling the European Commission Regulation No 562/2006 or authenticating the Subject using method 3 above; or - 6.
+- 1. Online authenticating the Subject at SWAMID Identity Assurance Level 3 Profile, or higher, using an Identity Provider compliant with SWAMID Identity Assurance Profiles; - Online authenticating the Subject at Swedish E-identification Level of Assurance 3, or higher, using an Identity Provider compliant with the Swedish E-identification System; - Online authenticating the Subject at eIDAS Regulation (EU) No 910/2014 amended by Regulation (EU) 2024/1183 assurance level substantial, or higher, using an Identity Provider or a European Digital Identity Wallet compliant with the eIDAS EU regulation; - In-person visit at a service desk in combination with identity proofing with approved forms of identification documents, as defined by the Swedish police for issuance of the Swedish passport or authenticating the Subject using method 2 above; - In-person visit at a service desk in combination with identity proofing with a non-Swedish passport fulfilling ICAO Doc 9303 or a non-Swedish EU/EES national identity card fulfilling Regulation (EU) 2019/1157 or authenticating the Subject using method 3 above; or - 6.
 Off-line using a postal certified mail (sv. rekommenderat brev med personlig utlämning) to a Swedish registered address (sv. folkbokföringsadress) in combination with a time-limited one-time password/pin code with at least 24 bits of entropy or a pre-registered device.